Claire Babbitt, LMFT

 Theoretical Approach

-Although my approach for each patient depends on the specifics of that patient's need, my therapeutic approach is broadly psychodynamic.
-This psychodynamic approach involves exploring ways in which early experiences may influence and perhaps distort current thoughts, behavior and relationships.
-People are often subject to unconscious motivations which causes them to repeat patterns of behavior and make choices which are not helpful.
+Although my approach for each patient depends on the specifics of that patient's need, my therapeutic approach is broadly psychodynamic and psychoanalytic influenced.
+This approach involves exploring ways in which early experiences may influence and perhaps distort current thoughts, behavior and relationships.
+People may be subject to unconscious motivations which causes them to repeat patterns of behavior and make choices which are not helpful.

 The relationship between therapist and client offers a confidential and safe space in which to explore problems and anxieties and may help to open up a route to better understanding.
-This can make it easier to move away from unhelpful or unwanted behavior patterns and to make different choices.
-The focus of the work is in the present, but what we try to do is to become aware of and try to understand the effect of past experience on behavior and feelings that seem to make no sense in the present. .
+The focus of the work is in the present, but what we try to become aware of and gain insight into the effect of past experience on behavior and feelings that seem to make no sense in the present.
 A psychodynamic approach works well for people who want to understand what underlies particular feelings, anxiety or distress, or problematic patterns of behavior and to explore those aspects of the self which are not easily accessible to the conscious mind, but nevertheless impact functioning